AnyFetch/developers.anyfetch.com/guides/concepts/identifier.md

 ## Unicity
 `identifier` are unique by company.
 If you try to create a document with an `identifier` already provided by another `provider` on the same account, you'll get a `403 Forbidden` error.

+When using the same provider, the previous document will be replaced with the new one, keeping the same `id`.